aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.35.1 (November 1, 2023) ##
+* FIX: Fix a logging issue when redirected to a URL with no path and no trailing slash.
+(Thank you debug log file participants!)

 ## Version 2.35.0 (October 26, 2023) ##
 * FIX: Compatible with WordPress 6.4.
 * FIX: Fix the labels for "Ignore" and "Organize later" on the captured 404 page.